-Special Abilities: All cicada spirits possess the skill of Flight and the power of Sonic Projection (p.
-154), and the power of Sonic Projection (p.
+Special Abilities: All cicada spirits possess the skill of Flight (p.
+286, SR4A) and the power of Sonic Projection (p.
 154)

 Firefly

 Firefly spirits appear as soft-bodied, elongated winged beetles that intermittently emit a yellow-green glow from their lower abdomens.
 Fireflies usually glow only when agitated, for communication reasons, or when within a few dozen meters of a firefly mother.
 They also flash when their nest mother or shaman is investing new spirits.
 Fireflies are known to be the least aggressive of the insect spirit species, favoring evasion to conflict when possible.
 Scouts and nymphs are far more common than soldiers and caretakers.